spacelift-io/user-documentation/docs/product/administration/install.md

 }
 ```

+##### Updating identity provider during installs and upgrades

+The installer will set up the identity provider the first time you install Spacelift.
+Subsequent upgrades won't change it even if you have changed the configuration file.
+This is to prevent accidental changes to the identity provider configuration.

+There are two way to update an existing identity provider:

+- Run the `update-sso-settings.sh` script that you can find [below](#updating-existing-sso-configuration)
+- Set `sso_config.update_on_install` to `true` in the configuration file.
+This will force the installer to update the identity provider configuration even during upgrades.

 ### Running the installer

 This section covers simple installations using a Spacelift-created VPC and a public facing HTTP load balancer.
 For information about using an existing VPC please see [advanced installations](./advanced-installations.md).